supabase/postgrest-py/docs/api/responses.rst

 Responses
 =========

-Once a query is run, the postgrest_py parses the server's response into an APIResponse object.
+Once a query is run, the library parses the server's response into an APIResponse object.

-.. autoclass:: postgrest_py.APIResponse
+.. autoclass:: postgrest.APIResponse
     :members: